Instagram

 Have you ever noticed how a place changes when you move through it slowly?

-I travel by bicycle for food and outdoor adventures; not because it's the most efficient way to get somewhere, but because it's the only speed where you actually smell the bread from a village bakery, hear a river before you see it, and end up in conversations you never planned.
-It's just fast enough to cover ground and slow enough to catch the things that make a place feel real.
+I travel by bicycle for food and outdoor adventures.
+Not because it's the most efficient way to get somewhere, but because it's the only speed where you actually smell the bread from a village bakery, hear a river before you see it and end up in conversations you never planned.
+Just fast enough to cover ground; just slow enough to catch the things that make a place feel real.

-That curiosity has taken me across countries with friends, across Asia on a tandem collecting stories with volunteers , and through the Spanish Basque Country with my partner.
+My bike and curiosity have taken me to many countries with friends, across Asia on a tandem collecting stories with volunteers, and through the Spanish Basque Country with my partner.
 Every trip confirmed the same thing: a bicycle moves at a pace that feels human.
 One where experiences have time to settle before the next one arrives.

 For years I squeezed these adventures into short holidays; always returning just when it started to get interesting.
-Now I've given myself a sabbatical to follow that curiosity properly in Grand Camp d'Europe.
+This year I'm finally doing it differently.
+Ten weeks, three Nordic countries, and the question of what it actually means to be Roaming Right.

 Tom Carbon